2DegreesInvesting/ds.terminal/README.md

 * Log in the multi-user system using your username and password.
 * Get the value of an environment variable.
-* Write and run a bash script.
+* Write and run a bash script-file.
 * Inspect the permissions of a file.
 * Transform the bash script into an executable command.